 • Kafka uses a Distributed Commit Log, ensuring that messages are saved on drives as rapidly as possible.
 Failures with the databases are handled efficiently by the Kafka cluster.

-Critical Differences Between IBM MQ vs Kafka
+Critical Difference Between IBM MQ and Kafka

 IBM MQ vs Kafka: Security

-IBM MQ vs Kafka: Performance Factors
+IBM MQ vs. Kafka: Performance Factors

 Scalability: Both can be horizontally scaled.
 However, because Kafka uses a single log for all consumers, it’s more scalable, especially when it comes to the number of consumers.